alx-sch/42_born2beroot/README.md

 - Test the correctness of the password policy setup by creating a user and providing a 'bad' password, e.g. by simply pressing 'Enter' when asked for one (`sudo adduser test_user`).
 Although this user will be created, attempting to log in or switch to the user should prompt for a password that was not set up, rendering the user effectively unusable.
 Make sure to use the '-r' flag to remove the user along with the user's home directory and its contents: `sudo userdel -r test_user`.

 ## Port Setup
 - The project's specifications require the SSH service to exclusively run on port 4242.
 However, there's a chance that this port is already in use on your network.
-In such cases, `ssh username@localhost -p 4242` may not work for logging into your server from your machine.
+In such cases, `ssh username@localhost -p 4242` may not work for logging into your server ('guest') from your machine ('host').
 To address this, you can use port forwarding, allowing you to log in using a different port.
 For example, with the setup below, `ssh username@localhost -p 4243` does the trick.
 - In VirtualBox, open the settings of your virtual machine/server -> Network -> Advanced (Adapter 1) -> Port Forwarding.

    ![VirtualBox Port Forwarding](https://github.com/alx-sch/42_born2beroot/assets/134595144/f6bd5077-3bf4-4254-93a6-351ed9d686f5)